Mental Training for Physical Performance: The Edge Most Athletes Ignore

 5 Mental Training Practices That Actually Work

-1. Pre-Run Intention Setting
+1. Pre-Practice Intention Setting

-2. Controlled Breathing When It Gets Hard
+2. Controlled Breathing Between Snaps

 3. Positive Self-Talk Cues

-4. Visualization Before Race Day
+4. Visualization Before Game Day

-5. Post-Run Reflection
+5. Post-Practice Reflection

 The NEMEA Standard